Last Updated on February 24, 2023 by Jim Ferri

 My Dream Fulfilled

-That night our group had a very good dinner at a paladares.
-It was our farewell dinner, one that we were all enjoying until our tour guides announced that the bus that had brought us had broken down.
+That night our group had a delicious dinner at a paladares.
+It was our farewell dinner, which we were all enjoying until our tour guides announced that the bus that had brought us had broken down.

 The only alternative, said our guides, is a 20-minute walk back to our hotel since taxis were not running at the time.

-None of us was particularly thrilled with the idea, but we had been warned beforehand that flexibility was key in dealing with the aging Cuban infrastructure.
-After a few moans and groans, we decided to get on with it and set out from the restaurant.
+We were not thrilled with the idea, but we had been warned beforehand that flexibility was key in dealing with the aging Cuban infrastructure.
+So after a few moans and groans, we decided to get on and set out from the restaurant.

-With my wife and another couple we bolted to our Cadillac time capsule, and joined the other vintage cars in a conga line that sped down the street.
-Horns were blaring, and several of us were yelling and screaming like kids after winning a high-school football championship.
+We bolted to our Cadillac time capsule with my wife and another couple and joined the other vintage cars in a conga line that sped down the street.
+Horns were blaring, and several of us yelled and screamed like kids after winning a high-school football championship.

 It took us about 10 minutes to get to the hotel, 10 minutes none of us will forget.
-It was a perfect ending to four fascinating days in Havana.
+Nevertheless, it was a perfect ending to four fascinating days in Havana.

 If you want to enter the time warp, now may be the time to go.